shriamrut/english-braille-interconverter/README.md

 ## Usage
 ```
 from library.bltk import *
-# after that call any function in the module
+# call any function in the module with appropriate arguments
 ```